jcorks/wyvern-gate/README.md

 expanse of islands in the sky, all of which consist of the remaining habitable planet.

-The islands are grouped into "strata", leaving the highest strata shrouded in mystery.
-Can you reach the top?
+You are beckoned by the Wyvern of Light.
+Can you reach them and get your wish granted?

 Updated every now and then.
 A fun little test of [my language](http://github.com/jcorks/matte)